-The Brookhaven Executive Roundtable (BER), established in 1997 by DOE's Brookhaven Site Office, meets routinely to update local, state, and federal elected officials and their staff, regulators, and other government agencies on environmental and operational issues, as well as scientific discoveries and initiatives.

-- The Community Advisory Council (CAC), established by BNL in 1998, advises Laboratory management primarily on environmental, health, and safety issues related to BNL that are of importance to the community.
+- The Brookhaven Executive Roundtable (BER), established in 1997 by DOE's Brookhaven Site Office, meets routinely to update local, state, and federal elected officials and their staff, regulators, and other government agencies on environmental and operational issues, as well as scientific discoveries and initiatives. - The Community Advisory Council (CAC), established by BNL in 1998, advises Laboratory management primarily on environmental, health, and safety issues related to BNL that are of importance to the community.
 The CAC is comprised of 26 member organizations and individuals representing civic, education, employee, community, environmental, business, and health interests.
-The CAC sets its own agenda in cooperation with the Laboratory and typically meets monthly, except for July and August.
+The CAC sets its own agenda in cooperation with the Laboratory meeting six months a year.
 The CAC is one of the primary ways the Laboratory keeps the community informed.
 Meetings are open to the public and are announced on the BNL homepage calendar and on the Stakeholder Relations website which links to the CAC webpage, meeting agendas, and past meeting presentations and minutes.
 An opportunity for public comment is provided at each meeting.
-Organizations interested in participating on the CAC are encouraged to attend meetings and make their interest known. - Monthly teleconference calls are held with parties to the Laboratory's Interagency Agreement and other federal, state, and local regulators to update them on project status.
+Organizations interested in participating on the CAC are encouraged to attend meetings and make their interest known.

+- Monthly teleconference calls are held with parties to the Laboratory's Interagency Agreement and other federal, state, and local regulators to update them on project status.
 The calls also provide the opportunity to gather input and feedback and to discuss emerging environmental findings and initiatives. - Stakeholder Relations also manages several outreach programs that provide opportunities for stakeholders to become familiar with the Laboratory's facilities and research projects.
 Outreach programs include: - Tour Program: Opportunities to learn about BNL are offered to college, university, professional, and community groups.
 Tour groups visit the Laboratory's scientific machines and research facilities and meet with scientists to discuss research.
 Agendas are developed to meet the interests of the groups and may include sustainability and environmental stewardship issues.
-Tours were provided for more than 2,000 visitors in 2018.
+Tours were provided for more than 2,500 visitors in 2019.
+However, due to COVID-19 tours were not permitted in 2020. - Summer Sundays: Held on four Sundays each summer, these open houses enable the public to visit BNL science facilities, experience hands-on activities, and learn about research projects and environmental stewardship programs.
+In 2019, more than 4,700 visitors participated in the program.